Jagadesh-1811/student-remainder/README.md

 # student-remainder

-You want to build a Student Reminder Website that allows students to:
+Student Reminder Website that allows students to:

 Set their own timetable.